TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 ### Early Feedback

-We do not provide early feedback for this submission.
+This assignment is graded manually.
+Thus, we do not provide early feedback for this submission.

 ## Detailed Instructions